cepdnaclk/e23-co2060-FindIT/README.md

 Centralized Dashboard: A single source of truth for campus security and administrators.

-Enable GitHub Pages
-You can put the things to be shown in GitHub pages into the docs/ folder.
-Both html and md file formats are supported.
-You need to go to settings and enable GitHub pages and select main branch and docs folder from the dropdowns, as shown in the below image.

-Special Configurations
-These projects will be automatically added into [https://projects.ce.pdn.ac.lk]().
-If you like to show more details about your project on this site, you can fill the parameters in the file, /docs/index.json

 ```
 {
   "title": "FindIT-A Smart Lost and Found Management System",